ccyip/docker-taype/README.md

 # Step-by-Step Instructions

-In this section, we will provide details on how the figures (claims) in the paper correspond to the implementation, how to reproduce the experimental results, how to use our tools, and the minor discrepancies between the implementation and the paper.
+This section provides details on how the figures (claims) in the paper correspond to the implementation, how to reproduce the experimental results, how to use our tools, and the minor discrepancies between the implementation and the paper's description.

 ## How to read code

 As mentioned in the previous section, you can read the source code in the browser with code-server.
-The docker image also comes with vim, if you prefer reading source code in the console.
-However, we do not have a syntax highlighting extension for vim yet.
+The docker image also comes with vim, if you prefer reading source code in the console, but we do not have a syntax highlighting extension for vim (yet).

 You may want to install Haskell and OCaml language server for richer IDE features such as jump to definition.
 You can install them by running: